With Giants ailing and 49ers surging, how ugly will it get on 'Thursday Night Football'?

 This is a gigantic jump in competition for the Giants.
 Pro Football Focus power ranks each team at the start of the week.
 Twenty-eight of 32 teams sit between Arizona and San Francisco, with the Cardinals down at 31st and the 49ers at second-best overall.
 Last week’s win was a positive step, but New York has little to no chance of digging out of an early deficit against the 49ers.

 The main reason is the way San Francisco’s feared defense can bring pressure in waves.
 Led by Nick Bosa, Arik Armstead and Javon Hargrave, the 49ers hold the top spot as PFF’s No. 1 pass rushing unit, grading slightly above the Dallas Cowboys.
 We already saw how Dallas completely obliterated the Giants offensive line when it forced seven sacks, multiple turnovers and one defensive touchdown in a 40-0 laugher just two weeks ago.
-Daniel Jones will need all the protection he can get, and not having Thomas back makes it even more challenging.
-Factor in that he will be without his biggest playmaker in Saquon Barkley and things could get dicey awfully quick for the offense.
+Jones will need all the protection he can get, and not having Thomas back makes it even more challenging.
+Factor in that he will be without his biggest playmaker in Barkley and things could get dicey awfully quick for the offense.
 Second-year tackle Joshua Ezeudu did a nice job against the Cardinals, but asking him to handle Bosa on the road is not a situation I want to back as a bettor.

 Laying the largest spread of this young season isn’t how I want to spend my Thursday night either.
 The Giants were a wagon last year in these spots, with a perfect 3-0 record ATS as double-digit dogs.
 Rather than force a bet on a side, I am going to look to bet on the 49ers offense by playing their team total over.